adomingues/adomingues.github.io/_posts/2023-02-21-lost-in-translation.md

 published: true
 ---

 In this section I will try to translate, or at least give enough clues on how to read a job ad from an company.
-The approach I prefer is to pick one or two real job postings and taken them apart line-by-line (sort of).
-I will anonymize the jobs posting as much as possible because I want to keep the analysis fairly generalizable.
+The approach I prefer is to pick one or two real job postings and take them apart line-by-line (sort of).
+I will anonymize the postings as much as possible because I want to keep the analysis fairly generalizable.
 A lot of this post is guesswork because I didn't write any of these nor are these from my employer, so take it all with a pinch of salt.

 * TOC
 {:toc}

 Before I pick my metaphorical scalpel, let me re-assure of two things when you take a job in the industry:

 - You will do what you were already doing in academia, by and large.
-There will an extra focus on some tasks vs others depending on the role, but your day to day will probably not be vastly different (with some exceptions[^1]).
+Depending on the role there will be a special focus on some tasks, in detriment of others, but your day to day will probably not be vastly different (with some exceptions[^1]).
-- If there is X skill you don't have, don't worry (be happy[^2]), you have the most important one which is the ability to learn and to deal with setbacks.
+- If there is X skill you don't have to get the job done, don't worry (be happy[^2]).
+You have the most important skill which is the ability to learn and to deal with setbacks.
 That's what academia trained you for.

 ## Example 1 - You will become a scientist